An app aimed at anyone wanting to keep track of their medicines, including when to take them.

 What does the app do?

 This app helps you keep track of your medicines.
 It allows you to create a medication list and set reminders or prompts to remind you when to take a particular medicine.
-The app allows you to record various medical tests, measurements and results, and diarise medical appointments.
+The app also allows you to record medical tests, measurements and results, add medical appointments to a dairy, and record how you are feeling.

 |✔ Can select appearance of medicine – the app has provision to record the shape and colour of medication

-✔ Allows user to keep count of pills and prescription number
+✔ Allows user to keep count of medicines left and prescription number

 ✔ Easy to use